marcelomedre/B2WLabs/README.md

 I could be thought that the COMPETITORS 1 and 3 seems to be more important to our business, because we are pricing our TOP volume/revenue products like these COMPETITORS.

-## 3. MoModels for Demand Forecasting <br>
+## 3. Models for Demand Forecasting <br>

 ###Product 1.
-In the script "Model_Prod_1.R" the model to predict the quantity sold given a prescribed price were built using an ANN type Multilayer Perceptron and a Support Vector Machine.
+In the script "Model_Prod_1_01.R" the model to predict the quantity sold given a prescribed price were built using an ANN type Multilayer Perceptron and a Support Vector Machine.

 The starting point was a rough linear model called regP1 which presented a R^2 = 0.40.

 Multilayer Perceptron - 3 hidden neurons and learnrate = 0.05, leading to a R^2 = 0.53.

-SVM model with 41 radial kernels, gamma = 0.33, cost = 1, episilon = 0.1, presented a R^2 = 0.63 in the test dataset and
+SVM model with 41 radial kernels, gamma = 0.33, cost = 1, epsilon = 0.1, presented a R^2 = 0.63 in the test dataset and
 R^2 = 0.6455 in the full dataset.

+###Product 2.
+In the script "Model_Prod_2_01.R" the model to predict the quantity sold given a prescribed price was built using a Support Vector Machine.

+The starting point was a rough linear model called regP1 which presented a R^2 = 0.28.

+SVM model with 40 radial kernels, gamma = 0.33, cost = 1, epsilon = 0.1, presented a R^2 = 0.851 for the test dataset and
+a RMSE = 67.
+For the full dataset the R^2 = 0.808 and RMSE = 18.

+Tuned SVM model 27 radial kernels, gamma = 0.33, cost = 32, epsilon = 0.29.
+test dataset: RMSE = 158, R^2 = 0.787.
+full dataset: RMSE = 38, R^2 = 0.8411.